PhyllomeOS/phyllomeos/README.md

 > Virtualization for the rest of us

-*Phyllome OS is a [Fedora Remix](https://fedoraproject.org/wiki/Remix) based on [Fedora Server 35](https://getfedora.org/en/server/) designed to leverage hardware-assisted virtualization and VirtIO-based paravirtualization to make it easier to run modern UEFI-compatible guest operating systems locally.*
+*Phyllome OS is a [Fedora Remix](https://fedoraproject.org/wiki/Remix) based on [Fedora Server 35](https://getfedora.org/en/server/) designed to leverage hardware-assisted virtualization and paravirtualization to make it easier to run modern guest operating systems locally.*

 > This is the **alpha version** of Phyllome OS.
 Expect bugs and disappointment.